itinance/example-react-native-redux/README.md

-This forks demonstrates that react-native-router-flux does not work when using it with redux and relates to this issue: https://github.com/aksonov/react-native-router-flux/issues/680
+This fork demonstrates that react-native-router-flux does not work when using it with redux and relates to this issue: https://github.com/aksonov/react-native-router-flux/issues/680

 # Counter example